 Hazardous Materials (HAZMAT) Emergency Response

 The HAZMAT team's goal is to protect people, property, and the environment from the consequences of hazardous materials releases.
 These team members are trained to operate highly-specialized metering and monitoring equipment, in the use of specialized chemical protective clothing, hazard-risk assessment, and decontamination.
-Due to its high level of HAZMAT response expertise, the SJFD provides hazardous materials response services to communities throughout the southern half of the province, including the Moncton area.
+Due to its high level of HAZMAT response expertise, the SJFD provides hazardous materials response services to communities throughout the southern half of the province.